csinatra/portfolio/crooner/README.md

 8. [Conclusion](#section8)

 ## Problem Statement<a name="section1"></a>
-This project aims to build a word-level love-song lyric generator trained on a real-world dataset made up of existing tracks and returning entirely new song lyrics based on a user generated seed text.

-The problem of de novo text generation has direct application in fields such as social media content generation, direct response marketing, predictive text generation, or text-based customer service correspondence.
-This may also serve as a foundational underpinning for complete song or voice generation models which may be used across a variety of Enterprise applications.
+The problem of de novo text generation has direct application in fields such as social media, content generation, direct response marketing, predictive text, and customer service Automation.
+To explore this space, this project aims to build a love-song lyric generator trained on a real-world dataset and returning entirely new song lyrics based on a user generated seed text.
+This may serve as a foundational underpinning for complete song or voice generation models which may be used across a variety of Enterprise applications.

 ## Executive Summary<a name="section2"></a>
 Exploring word-level models based on an LSTM neural network architecture, my model was able to achieve 86.9% training accuracy and generate convincing lyrics that preserve basic song structure.